We have all had those days when we struggle with a stiff back, and a herniated disk is no joke.

 Staying dedicated can be hard at times and some days you will naturally feel better than others, but it’s important that you remain dedicated.

-Performing all of these things won’t guarantee a miracle cure for your painhowever .it is the healthiest steps you can take to ensure that you have done everything in your ability.
+Performing all of these things won’t guarantee a miracle cure for your pain however, they are the healthiest steps you can take to ensure that you have done everything in your ability.

 By staying mentally strong and dedicated, the treatments provided can make a positive improvement in your condition.